(original graphic by marvistavet.com)

 - Infections or tumors

 When too many red blood cells are destroyed, the body’s mechanisms for processing hemoglobin are overwhelmed and bilirubin builds up.
-The patient may be obviously yellow (“jaundiced” or “icteric”) when the mucous membranes are examined.
-The serum may be yellow when one checks a blood sample.
+The patient's body tissues (especially gums and eyeballs) may be obviously yellow (“jaundiced” or “icteric”).
+The blood serum may be yellow when one checks a blood sample.
 If the blood cells are actually being destroyed in the blood stream (rather than in the spleen), the urine will turn red or rust colored.
 Hemoglobin is toxic to the kidneys and kidney failure is a strong possibility.
 Excessive hemolysis must be stopped.

 In 1982, the US Government began minting pennies made of zinc wafers coated in copper rather than out of pure copper.
 Canadian pennies minted after 1996 are also copper-clad zinc wafers.
 As it is not uncommon for young animals to swallow pennies (and other foreign objects), it was not long before zinc toxicity became recognized.
 Larger dogs (those over 27 lbs) seem able to pass pennies out their GI tract before toxicity results; a smaller dog's stomach cannot pass the coin and the zinc begins to leach off the coin in the acidity of the stomach.
 Zinc toxicity is mostly a problem for smaller breed dogs and puppies.